Joe Rogerson, Wildlife Program Manager - Species Conservation & Research

 Holly Niederriter, Wildlife Biologist

-Audrey DeRose-Wilson manages the Delaware Shorebird Project which focuses on protecting migratory and nesting shorebirds through the implementation of the Delaware Shorebird Conservation Plan.
-She also conducts research and surveys for shorebirds and marshbirds.
+The Delaware Shorebird Project focuses on protecting migratory and nesting shorebirds through the implementation of the Delaware Shorebird Conservation Plan and conducts research and surveys for shorebirds and marshbirds.

-Matt Bailey manages the Piping Plover Program which monitors and protects breeding areas of piping plovers in Delaware.
-He also monitors other beach nesting birds (American oystercatchers, least terns, common terns and black skimmers) and colonial waterbirds (gulls, terns, herons, egrets).
-Matt Bailey also conducts environmental reviews.
+The Piping Plover Program monitors and protects breeding areas of piping plovers in Delaware, monitors other beach nesting birds (American oystercatchers, least terns, common terns and black skimmers) and colonial waterbirds (gulls, terns, herons, egrets) and conducts environmental reviews.

 William A. McAvoy, Botanist